evidence-dev/evidence/sites/docs/pages/deployment/overview.md

 ## Evidence Cloud

 The easiest way to deploy Evidence is on [Evidence Cloud](/deployment/evidence-cloud).
-Evidence Cloud is currently in private beta.
+Evidence Cloud is free for public projects, and has paid plans for private projects.

 ## Build Process